Kimahari/CopyDatabase/README.md

 [![](https://codescene.io/projects/5388/status.svg) Get more details at **codescene.io**.](https://codescene.io/projects/5388/jobs/latest-successful/results)

-## Installation Instructions

-1) The Copy database Tool can be downloaded from the releases section [CopyDatabase.msi v1.0.0](https://github.com/Kimahari/CopyDatabase/releases/download/1.0.0/CopyDatabase.msi)

-2) Once the installtion process is compeleted you will have access to the Application via Windows start menu.

 ## Download

 This application uses Click once deployment packaging to install please use the following [CopyDatabase.application](https://github.com/Kimahari/CopyDatabase/releases/download/1.0.0.11/CopyDatabase.application)